-On a shoestring budget, Zoe Leigh Hopkins has crafted a feel good film about learning to care for yourself in the wake of tragedy and trauma.
+On a shoestring budget, Zoe Leigh Hopkins’s Run Woman Run (which we discuss on the podcast)is a feel-good film about learning to care for yourself in the wake of tragedy and trauma.
 Set in the Six Nations in Ontario, Beck (Dakota Ray Hebert) is a thirtysomething single mother who lives with her father and shares a bedroom with her pre-pubescent son, Eric (Sladen Peltier).
-When she gets diagnosed with diabetes, she has enormous trouble making lifestyle changes (taking medication, improving her diet, and starting to exercise) because she’s gotten so used to putting herself last, ever since her mother died by suicide, and there was her father (Lorne Cardinal), sister, and son to care for.
+When she gets diagnosed with diabetes, she has enormous trouble making lifestyle changes (taking medication, improving her diet, and starting to exercise) because she’s gotten so used to putting herself last, ever since her mother died by suicide.
+There was her father (Lorne Cardinal), sister, and son to care for.

 - Coming of age in their 30s episodes (1:42)

 - Asivak Koostachin as the spirit of Tom Longboat (19:00)